WebAssembly/component-model/design/mvp/Explainer.md

 implicitly-created `func` type referring to both.

-Lastly, the `core:alias` module declarator allows a module type definition to reuse (rather than redefine) type definitions in the enclosing component's core type index space via `outer` `type` alias.
-In the MVP, validation restricts `core:alias` module declarators to *only* allow `outer` `type` aliases (into an enclosing component's or component-type's core type index space).
-In the future, more kinds of aliases would be meaningful and allowed.
+Lastly, the `core:alias` module declarator allows a module type definition to reuse (rather than redefine) `type` definitions in the enclosing component's `core type` index space via `outer` alias.
+In the future, more kinds and sorts of aliases may be useful and added.

 As an example, the following component defines two semantically-equivalent module types, where the former defines the function type via `type` declarator